 Another tell tell sign that your plant requires watering is that the leaves will wrinkle up and start to wither.
 Just like when your hands look prune like after sitting in a bath for ages.

 Due to fact that it’s a succulent you should use a well-draining soil which is porous as well.
-Normal soil tends to retain too much moisture.
+Normal soil tends to retain too much moisture, it hates boggy wet soil.

-You can buy succulent soil from most garden centres or just make your own by mixing normal potting soil, sand and perlite together.
+You can buy succulent soil or cactus soil from most garden centres or just make your own by mixing normal potting soil, sand and perlite together.

 This is the mixture I use to make my own succulent soil; it stops the soil from losing all the moisture whilst still allowing it to compact, keeping the roots in place.